Should I Copyright My Book Before Sending It to a Publisher?

 Additional perks of registering copyright for your book are:

-• Ability to sue anyone for stealing your content
+- Ability to send demand letters to anyone for stealing your content

 Should I Register My Story for Copyright Before Submitting It to Publishers?